freshdried/react-hot-seed/README.md

 - support for jsx, es6, via [babel](https://babeljs.io/)
 - production mode (minification) and development mode (hot-loading); switchable via `$NODE_ENV`
 - Don't want to use a palette?
 Don't declare `$PALETTE_DIR`.

-<br><br>
-<br><br><br><br>

-## Other solutions for reusing assets across projects
-### bower

-Made something you want to share that other people can use?
-[Bower](http://bower.io) was created for sharing useful code for frontend development.
-[Bower works great with webpack](http://webpack.github.io/docs/usage-with-bower.html)!

-If you've made something publicly useful, stable, and non-opinionated, by all means you should publish it!

-But hey, a Palette directory means you can have (publically) useless, breaking, and opinionated code!
-And you can surely use bower side-by-side with a Palette directory.
-Publish what you want published, keep private what you want to keep private.

-### local git packages with bower
-Instead of publishing your modules to the internet, you can house them in [local git packages with bower](http://stackoverflow.com/questions/13114781/bower-registering-local-git-package), and `require` them as needed.

-*But, lets be real, are you really going to make a whole git repo to reuse a couple lines of css?
-Or a git repo for an image/logo you use on multiple sites?*

-With local git packages, you can be ensure reproducibility, specify version numbers, among many other good practices.
-However, using a Palette directory is more convenient; it eliminates almost all overhead to modularize and share a codebase.
-For smaller, less "mission-critical" projects with very few developers, the added convenience from a Palette directory may be worth giving up that extra layer of control.